 3. Check all the bikes

-We really want to avoid any extra hassle or unwelcome surprises right now so it’s even more important to check that everyone’s bike is in good working order.
+You really want to avoid any extra hassle or unwelcome surprises when out on a ride so it’s important to check that everyone’s bike is in good working order.
 Give each bike a once over, checking that all the moving components are running smoothly, chains are lubricated and brakes are functioning correctly.

 You’ll want to check that tyres are pumped up and there aren’t any pesky punctures that could cause problems.
 Pack a puncture kit and a bike tool in case you have any surprises when you’re out.
 And, a clean bike is always a good idea to help keep it in tip-top condition.
 Another job to keep the kids occupied!

 If you need any help with bike maintenance, our simple and clear how-to Guides are packed full of information on how to tackle most cycling maintenance tasks.
 Additionally, you can take advantage of a Free Bike Health Check at any of our Halfords stores for added peace of mind.

 4. Get the cycling safety gear on